Table of Contents

 Luckily, if you focus on prevention, most of these ailments will take very long to develop or may not bother your dog during their lifetime at all.
 Thus, it is a good idea to bring your pets to the vet for regular check-ups.
 These check-ups often result in catching hidden diseases and the recommendation of supplementation.
 With these supplements, you can ensure that your dog’s nutritional requirements are met and provide additional ingredients to augment overall health.

 The importance of supplementation for optimal dog health

 Your vet will very likely advise supplementation for your dog in different instances.
 For example:

 In aging dogs:

 As it happens in humans, aging pets have overlapping health problems.
 Their capacity to absorb nutrients may also decrease, which can be shown through various maladies.
 For example, some dogs develop urinary problems, known as polyuria, and lose a considerable amount of water-soluble nutrients.
-Additionally, aging dogs need to be monitored against oxidative damage, which occurs when the dog doesn't have enough antioxidants in its body to scavenge free radicals.
-Just like in humans, when this happens, it can lead to chronic conditions such as cancer, diabetes, and heart disease.
+Additionally, aging dogs need to be monitored against oxidative damage, which occurs when the dog doesn’t have enough antioxidants in its body to scavenge free radicals.
 In this regard, antioxidant supplements will help prevent tissue damage and boost immune function(1).

 Dietary supplements for dogs are recommended as support for various deficiencies.
-An example with extensive scientific evidence is bone degradation, which can show up as an inflammatory problem in the joints.
-In these dogs, supplements with glucosamine, chondroitin sulfate, collagen, fatty acids, and other nutrients can help support their condition(2).
+In these dogs, supplements with glucosamine, chondroitin sulfate, collagen, fatty acids, and other nutrients can help support their bones and joints(2).

 In dogs with a nutritional deficiency: